Smithsonian/Drupal-Ray-Debugger/README.md

 ### Ray Debugger AlpineJS

-A module that allows you to debug [alpine.js](https://alpinejs.dev/start-here) using Ray in theme/module JS files.
+A module that allows you to debug [alpine.js](https://alpinejs.dev/start-here) using Ray.

 ## Setting up Ray